electronstudio/godot_space/docs/tutorial.md

 1. Click `player` node.

-2. In the inspector click `Node` at the top to view the signals.
+2. In the Inspector click `Node` at the top to view the signals.

 3. Double click the `area_entered` signal.